Skip to main content

 Agents

 A single agent holding an entire codebase in context misses things.
 Focused agents with narrow context windows catch what broad agents miss — 3x fewer P0 defects.
-TRW ships 18 agents across four categories, each with scoped tool access and exclusive file ownership.
+TRW ships 12 focused agents, each with a distinct role, scoped tool access, and worktree isolation.

 How it works

 Agent Teams follow a delegation model.
-The lead decomposes work, each agent operates in isolation, and structured messages replace shared state.
+The primary agent decomposes work, each specialist operates in isolation via worktrees, and structured messages replace shared state.

 1. 1

-The orchestrator reads the sprint plan and PRD execution plans, then creates tasks with explicit file ownership boundaries.
+The orchestrating agent reads the sprint plan and PRD execution plans, then creates tasks with explicit file ownership boundaries for each specialist.

 2. 2